matfournier/glog/README.md

 and (eventually all the classes/skills from Many Rats on a Stick which is in the compendium that comes with the system).

-**However** Nothing in your sheet affects another sheet.
+**However nothing in your sheet affects another sheet**.
 No damage is automatically removed, not even from your own sheet.
 A dialog may tell you how many dice were burned in a spell but it is up to you to remove those dice.
 This does not automate the system for you, but it does aim to automate the bean counting.

 ### Currency